aleksandrbazhin/TilePipe/docs/Documentation.md

 The project is meant to be a part of the artist pipeline when creating 2D tilesets for game development.
 Instead of 47 or 255 tiles you can draw only a couple of parts (like corners) that differ and have everything else generated.

-This is the second iteration of the project, here's the origina; TilePipe project page on itch.io https://aleksandrbazhin.itch.io/tilepipe.
-It's source can be found in the respectale git branch.
+This is the second iteration of the project, here's the original TilePipe project page on itch.io https://aleksandrbazhin.itch.io/tilepipe.
+It's source can be found in the respectable git branch.

 ## About tiling in general